Updating Aadhaar Details for Mandatory Services

 Imagine having a special digital key that unlocks many important services in your life.
-That’s a bit like what your Aadhaar number is!
-It’s a unique identity for you, and keeping its details correct and current is truly important.
+That’s similar to your Aadhaar number!
+It’s a unique identity, and ensuring its details are correct and current is truly important.
 Just like you’d update your address with your school if you moved house, ensuring your Aadhaar information is accurate helps everything run smoothly.

 What is Aadhaar and Why Do You Need It?